Not The Usual Suspects - Drink Drive Campaign

 ‘‘The effect of a drink driving conviction can be devastating.
 Drivers are three times more likely to die in a road traffic collision if they have been drinking.
 In my time as an officer, I have seen people lose their job, career and relationships.
 If you're going out to drink any amount please leave your car keys at home or allocate a designated driver.
 Driving after having a drink is simply not worth the risk.’’ added Sergeant Roper.

-In December 2015 West Yorkshire Police arrested 239 people for drink and drug driving offences
+In December 2016 West Yorkshire Police arrested 216 people for drink and drug driving offences.
+Of those, 35 were arrested for drug driving.

 Of those charged: